Pinot Noir and Cheese Pairing Guide

 The Character of Pinot Noir

-Pinot Noir originates from the Burgundy region of France.
-It stands apart with its light to medium body, silky tannins, and notable acidity.
-Common flavor notes include red fruits like cherry and raspberry, earthiness, and hints of spices.
-This complexity allows it to complement various flavors in cheese.
+Pinot Noir originates from the Burgundy region of France and stands apart with its light to medium body, silky tannins, and notable acidity.
+Common flavor notes include red fruits like cherry and raspberry, earthiness, and hints of spices like clove or cinnamon.
+That’s what makes Pinot Noir endearing to us wine enthusiasts – it’s complex enough to be interesting but delicate enough not to overpower food, especially cheese.

 Factors in Pairing Cheese with Pinot Noir

+Probably should have led with this section, honestly.
 The sweetness and acidity of the wine are key considerations.
-Cheese with acidity can harmonize with the wine’s bright flavors.
-The wine’s subtle tannins make it suitable for softer cheeses, while avoiding overpowering flavors.
-Texture is equally important, as a creamy cheese can mirror the tactile experience of the wine.
+Cheese with natural acidity harmonizes with the wine’s bright flavors beautifully.
+The wine’s subtle tannins make it suitable for softer cheeses while avoiding overpowering flavors that would clash.

 Cheeses That Complement Pinot Noir

-Several cheese types align well with the characteristics of Pinot Noir:
+Several cheese types align particularly well with Pinot Noir’s characteristics:

 • Brie and Camembert: These soft, creamy cheeses meld beautifully with Pinot Noir.
-The wine’s acidity cuts through the richness of the cheese, creating a balanced sensation.
+The wine’s acidity cuts through the richness of the cheese, creating perfect balance.

-• Gruyère: A semi-hard cheese with a nutty undertone, Gruyère complements the red fruit and earthy flavors of Pinot Noir, allowing them to shine.
+• Gruyère: A semi-hard cheese with nutty undertones, Gruyère complements the red fruit and earthy flavors of Pinot Noir without overwhelming them.

 • Goat Cheese: The tangy profile of fresh goat cheese enhances the fruitiness of Pinot Noir, while its creaminess complements the wine’s smooth texture.